ebuwaevbuoma-fike/noaa-forecast-project/README.md

 **Last Edited: 07/15/2022**

 **Purpose:**
 Predict local weather (temperature parameters) using ridge regression modeling.
-This project was inspired by Dataquest.io's repository.

 **Data Source**

 NOAA Public Data Sets, Daily Weather https://www.ncdc.noaa.gov/cdo-web/search

-**Variables**
+**Key Variables**

 - STATION_NAME (max 50 characters) is the name of the station (usually city/airport name).
 Optional output field.
 - DATE is the year of the record (4 digits) followed by month (2 digits) and day (2 digits).

-The five core weather values:
+The five core weather variables:
 - PRCP = Precipitation (mm or inches as per user preference, inches to hundredths on Daily Form pdf file)
 - SNOW = Snowfall (mm or inches as per user preference, inches to tenths on Daily Form pdf file)
 - SNWD = Snow depth (mm or inches as per user preference, inches on Daily Form pdf file)
 - TMAX = Maximum temperature (Fahrenheit or Celsius as per user preference, Fahrenheit to tenths on Daily Form pdf file
 - TMIN = Minimum temperature (Fahrenheit or Celsius as per user preference, Fahrenheit to tenths on Daily Form pdf file

-All other weather values:
+All other weather variables:

 - ACMC = Average cloudiness midnight to midnight from 30-second ceilometer data (percent)
 - ACMH = Average cloudiness midnight to midnight from manual observations (percent)